Pilot: Microsoft Planner for the web

 With this plan, users can create a “Simple Plan” from scratch.
 The layout will look very familiar as it resembles the previous Tasks by Planner.
 You can set up tasks, assign them to team members, add a start and due date, highlight progress, and assign a priority level.
 You can also organise your tasks in various buckets, for example, organise your tasks by types of work or internal departments.

-The basic plan also includes various templates, such as Project Management, Commercial Construction, Software Development, Business Plan, Employee Onboarding.
+The basic plan includes various templates, such as Project Management, Commercial Construction, Software Development, Business Plan, Employee Onboarding.

 In resume, Planner in Microsoft 365 includes the following features.

-• Real-time collaboration, commenting, and sharing using the Planner app in Microsoft Teams or the Planner web app
+- Real-time collaboration, commenting, and sharing using the Planner app in Microsoft Teams or the Planner web app

-• Creation and management of content-rich tasks with features including files, checklists, and labels
+- Creation and management of content-rich tasks with features including files, checklists, and labels

-• Tasks organized by My Day, My Tasks, and Assigned to me
+- Tasks organized by My Day, My Tasks, and Assigned to me

-• Basic plan templates
+- Basic plan templates

-• Ability to view reports and dashboards2
+- Ability to view reports and dashboards2

-• Grid, Board, Schedule, and Charts views
+- Grid, Board, Schedule, and Charts views

-• Ability to view task dependencies
+- Ability to view task dependencies

-• Security, compliance, data privacy, accessibility, and Microsoft 365 customer support
+- Security, compliance, data privacy, accessibility, and Microsoft 365 customer support

 The Premium plan

-An additional license is required to access Premium features.
 For complex Project management, CERN recommends to use JIRA which is fully supported.

-How to access the new MS Planner?
+How to access MS Planner?

-• Click Open MS Planner and if you're not already signed in, select Sign in (with your work or school account).
+- Click Open MS Planner and if you're not already signed in, select Sign in (with your work or school account).

-Access Planner through your Microsoft 365 home page
+Through the Microsoft 365 home page

-1. Go to your Microsoft 365 home page and sign in with your work or school account.
+- Go to your Microsoft 365 home page and sign in with your work or school account.

-2. Select the app launcher at the top of the browser window.
+- Select the app launcher at the top of the browser window.

-3. Choose the Planner tile in the app launcher.
+- Choose the Planner tile in the app launcher.

 Tip: If you don't see the Planner option, select More apps, and then All apps to find it.

-Access Planner through your MS Teams apps
+Through the MS Teams apps

 Can I use Planner on a Mac?